sebastienros/memoryleak/README.md

 }
 ```

-This instance will eventually get released when the application closes.
+This instance will eventually get released when the application stops.

 This shows that it's not because a resource is disposable that it needs to be disposed right away.